aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-thumbnail-generation/generate-thumbnail-with-custom-dimensions/_index.md

 ### What other features does Aspose.Slides for .NET offer?

 Aspose.Slides for .NET offers a wide range of features, including slide manipulation, adding animations, working with text and shapes, exporting to various formats, and more.
-Check out the official documentation for a comprehensive list of capabilities.
+Check out the  documentation for a comprehensive list of capabilities.

 ### Where can I access the Aspose.Slides for .NET documentation and download the library?